 Ralph Walker, Architect, by Ralph Walker (Henahan House, 1957)

 This is a monograph published by the architect himself (not an unusual occurrence), and written back when architects didn’t feel the need to indulge in obscure academic language when describing their work.
 There’s a lot on Walker’s work from the 1920s, but also illustrations of his 1950s productions — which look just like everybody else’s 1950s designs.
 Just goes to show — it’s not only the architect, it’s also the times.
-Out of print.
-(I found my copy in a used bookstore in San Francisco, many years ago.
-In New York today?
-Forget it.)
+(I found my copy in a used bookstore in San Francisco, many years ago.)

 Besides the above, there are now quite a few books devoted to the Art Deco architecture of other cities, states and countries.
 A sampling: